rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/migration-guide.md

 # Migration guide

-The Apollo Kotlin Normalized Cache used to be part of the [Apollo Kotlin main repository](https://github.com/apollographql/apollo-kotlin).
+The Normalized Cache is now hosted in this dedicated repository and published at its own cadence and versioning scheme.

-It is now hosted in this dedicated repository and published at its own cadence and versioning scheme.
+The Normalized Cache in the [Apollo Kotlin main repository](https://github.com/apollographql/apollo-kotlin) will not receive new features - they are added here instead.
+In the future, the main repository Normalized Cache will be deprecated and then removed.

-This guide highlights the main differences between this library and the "classic" version, and how to migrate to it.
+This guide highlights the main differences between this library and the main repository version, and how to migrate from it.

 ## Artifacts and packages